-Are you struggling with symptoms such as anxiety, stress, sleep problems, or feeling low and would like to improve your mental wellbeing?
-Bracknell & Wokingham College has gained government funding for a research project enabling adults aged 19+ experiencing mild to moderate mental health issues to take a FREE community learning course.
+Are you feeling stressed, worrying, having sleep problems or feeling low and would like to improve your mental wellbeing?
+Bracknell & Wokingham College has gained government funding for a research project enabling adults aged 19+ experiencing any of the above to take a FREE community learning course.

 These short, part-time courses are based in various locations around Bracknell and Wokingham, in both the daytime and the evening, so there is something to suit everyone.
 You don’t need to have a diagnosed mental health condition to join a course – simply get in touch if you think you might be eligible.

 We have been asked to deliver two different types of courses, and the courses you can attend are based on your home postcode.
-All of the courses aim to help people suffering from mental health problems feel better, but there are a few key differences:
+All of the courses aim to help people feel better, but there are a few key differences:

 If your postcode doesn’t fall into either of these categories, then please get in touch with us to find out which group you fall into.

-Please see above to find out which set of courses you are eligible for, and then click here for a current list of courses in Bracknell or click here for a current list of courses in Wokingham.
+Please see above to find out which set of courses you may be eligible for, and then click here for a current list of courses in Bracknell or click here for a current list of courses in Wokingham.
 These pages are updated regularly as new courses are added.

 Everyone who enrols on one of the courses will have up to three hours of one-on-one Information, Advice and Guidance with a member of the Wellbeing in Mind staff team.
 These sessions are based around the Discovering Potential model of Thinking – Getting – Keeping.